keikai/dev-ref/readme.md

 `mvnw.cmd jetty:run`

-When you see the following messages:
+When you see the following messages, it means the project is ready:
 ```
 ...
 [INFO] Started Jetty Server